-The consolidated financial statements for the years ended December 31, 2023 and 2022 of the Company and subsidiaries ("the Group") were authorized for issue by the Board of Directors on March 14, 2024.
+The consolidated financial statements for the years ended December 31, 2024 and 2023 of the Company and subsidiaries ("the Group") were authorized for issue by the Board of Directors on March 13, 2025.

-- (3) New standards, amendments and interpretations adopted - 1.
-Changes in accounting policies arising from first-time adoption of IFRSs:
+(3) New standards, amendments and interpretations adopted

+1. Changes in accounting policies arising from first-time adoption of IFRSs:

-The Group has adopted the International Financial Reporting Standards (IFRS), International Accounting Standards (IAS), IFRIC Interpretations (IFRIC), and SIC Interpretations (SIC) (collectively "IFRS accounting standards") endorsed and issued into effect by the Financial Supervisory Commission (the "FSC"), and the first-time adoption incurs no significant impact to the accounting policies of the Group.
+The Group has adopted the International Financial Reporting Standards (IFRS), International Accounting Standards (IAS), IFRIC Interpretations (IFRIC), and SIC Interpretations (SIC) (collectively "IFRS accounting standards") endorsed and issued into effect by the Financial Supervisory Commission (the "FSC") since January 1, 2024, and the first-time adoption incurs no significant impact to the accounting policies of the Group.